Park, County Londonderry

 Park is a small village in County Londonderry, Northern Ireland.
 It sits on the banks of the River Faughan and the foothills of the Sperrin Mountains near the village of Claudy.
 The village adjoins the 120-hectare Learmount Forest; Learmount Castle is situated in the forest, and has stood for hundreds of years.

 Sport

 The local sports clubs are St Joseph's Craigbane and St. Mary's GAC Banagher.
 The teams play at Gerry Crossan Park and Fr.
 McNally Park respectively.

-It also has its own nine-hole golf course, set deep in the Sperrins.
+There used to be a soccer team named Park F.C that was situated in the village however this does not exist anymore.